 – During 2017, Montenegro’s GDP amounted to 4,299 million euros, with a real growth rate of 4.7%.
 The economy, strengthened by the implementation of large investment projects, continued to grow even in 2018, at a rate of 4.7% in the first two quarters, which is significantly higher than the real GDP growth in the European Union, which amounted to 2.2%.

-Tourism, the retail sector and the construction industry were the main drivers of GDP growth this year, complemented by the manufacturing industry and electricity production, which have doubled following investments in new capacities.
+Tourism, the retail sector and the construction industry were the main drivers of GDP growth this year, complemented by the manufacturing industry and electricity production, which have doubled the following investments in new capacities.
 Growth has stimulated job creation in the private sector and labour market recovery.

 Montenegro is facing a very high foreign trade deficit.
 The high import dependence of the Montenegrin economy is the result of a small production base and a high correlation between goods imports and tourism.
 Investments in infrastructure and the construction of new tourist capacities represent a significant generator of import, while the share of imported raw materials in the exported goods impacts on the foreign trade deficit.
-This year has seen an increase of revenue in the services sector, primarily in tourism, reflected in a slight reduction of the foreign-trade deficit on the current account.
+This year has seen an increase in revenue in the services sector, primarily in tourism, reflected in a slight reduction of the foreign-trade deficit on the current account.

-The economic growth model, based mostly on FDI, will not changed in the period ahead.
-Therefore, the focus will be on increasing economic competitiveness, along with implementation of structural reforms and infrastructure development.
+The economic growth model, based mostly on FDI, will not be changed in the period ahead.
+Therefore, the focus will be on increasing economic competitiveness, along with the implementation of structural reforms and infrastructure development.

 The Chamber, as an association that brings together and represents the interests of the creators of new values and social wealth in Montenegro, has a distinctive role in the EU accession process